 Essentially, State Farm got fed up with paying chiropractors who were billing for adjunctive procedures performed by support staff who were not licensed.
-Particularly, and arguably understandably, annoying to State Farm was unlicensed people applying hot and cold packs, turning on and off mechanical devices, using a traction machine and assisting in therapeutic exercises.
+Particularly, and arguably understandably, annoying to State Farm was unlicensed people applying hot and cold packs, turning on and off mechanical devices, using a traction machine, and assisting in therapeutic exercises.
 I’m sure that most infuriating to State Farm is paying for someone without medical training to apply hot and cold packs.
 If you can’t see why the insurer takes exception to that -regardless of how you view the merits of it – you may have had one drink too many from the plaintiffs’ attorney Kool-Aid.

 I think the court made the right ruling.
 I don’t think State Farm, at heart, disagrees.
-It has well placed bitterness is towards chiropractors that are not really providing detailed care to patients but are instead running factories where a patient comes in, a factory worker puts ice or heat on where the patient says there is pain, and then a bill for medical services gets generated.
+It has well-placed bitterness is towards chiropractors that are not really providing detailed care to patients but are instead running factories where a patient comes in, a factory worker puts ice or heat on where the patient says there is pain, and then a bill for medical services gets generated.
 The company sees these bills from these providers and they just go ballistic.

-I can see why these adjusters finds some of these medical bills over the top.
+I can see why these adjusters find some of these medical bills over the top.
 The problem is that State Farm is the ultimate man with a hammer.
-Every plaintiff and every medical provider (and, oh, yeah, every personal injury lawyer) is a nail.. a money grubbing villain seeking something to which they are not entitled.
+Every plaintiff and every medical provider (and, oh, yeah, every personal injury lawyer) is a nail.. a money-grubbing villain seeking something to which they are not entitled.
 Because there are some bad doctors and chiropractors and some people are manufacturing or magnifying symptoms, their adjusters conclude that every case – including those with objective injury – is garbage.